artemsites/dom-reactive/README.md

 # Dom Library - a brief summary
+A library for working with DOM with syntax similar to Vue.

 1. The library works with a real DOM tree.
 > Unlike Vue, which work with a virtual DOM and then render the results to the real DOM!
 2. A valid HTML API is used, as a result, the library does not create validation errors https://validator.w3.org